Ishan Kishan: Franchise career

 In 2016, Kishan was bought by Gujarat Lions in the 2016 IPL auction.
 Lions retained him the following year, their last in the IPL.

 In 2018, he was bought by the Mumbai Indians in the 2018 auction.
 He had an impressive first season, where he scored 275 runs at a strike rate of 150.

 IPL 2020 proved to be the breakthrough tournament for Kishan as he scored 516 runs, being the highest scorer for Mumbai Indians in 2020 season, with 516 runs from 14 matches and won the award for hitting the most sixes during the season.
 His most memorable knock was against Royal Challengers Bengaluru where he scored 99 in 58 balls to help the team reach the super over in a high-scoring chase which ended as a defeat for his team.

 Ahead of the 2022 IPL, Kishan was bought again by Mumbai for ₹15.25 crore, making him the second-most expensive Indian player at the auction after Yuvraj Singh.
 He was again retained by Mumbai Indians for 2023 and 2024 IPL.

 In 2024 November, he was bought by Sunrisers Hyderabad in 2025 IPL auction.
 He scored his first Indian Premier League century in his debut for Sunrisers Hyderabad against Rajasthan Royals in 2025.

+In the 2026 season, Kishan served as interim captain of Sunrisers Hyderabad for the first half of the tournament, replacing Pat Cummins due to injury.
+He led the side until Cummins returned.